 The Apple HomePod 2 is nothing more than rumour at this point, but with Apple demonstrating a strong commitment to high-quality and spatial 3D music via Apple Music, a new high-end smart speaker could well be on the horizon.

 HomePod 2 could also act as a showcase for the latest and greatest version of Siri and help Apple take centre stage in your smart home.
-If the rumours are true, 2022 will be the year of the HomePod 2 and the first foldable iPhone.
-Bring it on, Apple.
+Looks like we'll have to wait until the Unleashed event on 18th October to find out...

 Read our definitive guide to the best AirPlay speakers